curl/curl/docs/libcurl/opts/CURLOPT_HTTPPOST.md

 }
 ~~~

-# AVAILABILITY
+# DEPRECATED

-As long as HTTP is enabled.
 Deprecated in 7.56.0.

 # RETURN VALUE